One Big Beautiful Bill Act Information

 | Borrower | Annual Limit (per academic year) | Aggregate Limit | Limit Borrowing Cap |

-*Legacy Provisions: Graduate students who borrowed a Federal Direct Loan prior to July 1, 2026, while enrolled in a credentialed program, may be able to continue to borrow under current loan limits for up to three additional years in the same program or until program is completed, whichever is shorter.
+*Legacy Provisions: Graduate students who borrowed a Federal Direct Loan prior to July 1, 2026, while enrolled in a credentialed program, may be able to continue to borrow under current loan limits for up to three additional years in the same program or once they have reached the published program length (remaining time to credential), whichever is shorter.
 The student must remain continuously enrolled in the same degree program at the institution.

 PLEASE NOTE: Depending on each student’s individual borrowing history, their ability to borrow loans in the future may be impacted.
 Students should review their FSA borrowing history at studentaid.gov.